crittercism-support/Crittercism-Ducksboard/README.md

 Crittercism-Ducksboard Integration
 ======================

 This serves as a sample proof of concept to show some of the things the Crittercism API can do when combined with another BI tool.
-A screenshot of the dashboard can be seen here: [Click Me!](http://i.imgur.com/BK6bxH1.png)
+A screenshot of the dashboard can be seen here: [Click Me!](http://i.imgur.com/BK6bxH1.png).
+This isn't the best code, feel free to refine it, or add more features that suit your needs.

 This script utilizes the unirest library http://unirest.io/python.html.